ApprenticeshipsApprenticeships

 There are several types of apprenticeships:

-- Pre-Apprenticeship is for high school students who have an interest in the specific field and want to work for the employer full or part time.
-The pre-apprentices are paid and are often offered full apprenticeships upon graduation from high school.
+• Pre-Apprenticeship is for high school students who have an interest in the specific field and want to work for the employer full or part time.
+The pre-apprentices may be paid and are often offered full apprenticeships upon graduation from high school.

 The word internship is often mistakenly used in place of apprenticeship.
 They aren’t the same.
 Internships are typically short-term offerings that allow students to explore occupations.
 Employers offering internships often don’t have structured training in place or positions to offer interns upon completion of their internship.
 Interns also don’t receive nationally recognized credentials upon completing the internship.